-Instrumental music, for example, can be something that is understood across many different cultures in spite of different rules they may have in terms of scales, chords, and melodic structure traditions.
+Instrumental music, for example, can be something that is understood across many different cultures despite different rules they may have in terms of scales, chords, and melodic structure traditions.

 As a musician who uses the internet to collaborate with tons of creators worldwide, I can attest that music has been a very helpful language that has brought me close to so many people I would have a really tough time communicating with if it wasn't for music.

 In times when there was a lack of understanding in verbal communication, I've been able to successfully get my point across with the language of music.